J. J. Thomson: Education

-Career and research
+Career

-Overview

-On 22 December 1884, Thomson was appointed Cavendish Professor of Physics at the University of Cambridge.
-The appointment caused considerable surprise, given that candidates such as Osborne Reynolds or Richard Glazebrook were older and more experienced in laboratory work.
-Thomson was known for his work as a mathematician, where he was recognized as an exceptional talent.
+On 22 December 1884, Thomson was appointed Cavendish Professor at the University of Cambridge.
+This appointment caused considerable surprise; candidates such as Osborne Reynolds and Richard Glazebrook were older and more experienced in laboratory work, whereas Thomson was known for his work as a mathematician—being recognised as an exceptional talent.

-He was awarded a Nobel Prize in 1906, "in recognition of the great merits of his theoretical and experimental investigations on the conduction of electricity by gases."
-He was knighted in 1908 and appointed to the Order of Merit in 1912.
-In 1914, he gave the Romanes Lecture in Oxford on "The atomic theory".
-In 1918, he became Master of Trinity College, Cambridge, where he remained until his death.
-Joseph John Thomson died on 30 August 1940; his ashes rest in Westminster Abbey, near the graves of Sir Isaac Newton and his former student, Ernest Rutherford.
+Thomson was knighted in 1908 and appointed to the Order of Merit in 1912.
+At Oxford, he gave the 1914 Romanes Lecture titled The Atomic Theory.
+In 1918, he became Master of Trinity College, Cambridge, a position he held until his death on 30 August 1940.
+His ashes rest in Westminster Abbey, near the graves of Isaac Newton and his former student, Ernest Rutherford.

-One of Thomson's students was Ernest Rutherford, who later succeeded him as Cavendish Professor of Physics.
-Six of Thomson's research assistants and junior colleagues (Charles Glover Barkla, Niels Bohr, Max Born, William Henry Bragg, Owen Willans Richardson and Charles Thomson Rees Wilson) won Nobel Prizes in physics, and two (Francis William Aston and Ernest Rutherford) won Nobel prizes in chemistry.
-Thomson's son (George Paget Thomson) also won the 1937 Nobel Prize in physics for proving the wave-like properties of electrons.
+Rutherford succeeded him as Cavendish Professor.
+Six of Thomson's research assistants and junior colleagues (Charles Glover Barkla, Niels Bohr, Max Born, William Henry Bragg, Owen Willans Richardson and Charles Thomson Rees Wilson) won the Nobel Prize in Physics, and two (Francis William Aston and Ernest Rutherford) won the Nobel Prize in Chemistry.
+Thomson's son, George Paget Thomson, won the 1937 Nobel Prize in Physics for proving the wave-like properties of electrons.